CheckiePy/CheckiePyBackend/README.md

 WEBHOOK_HOST = 'https://checkiepy.com'
 ```

 #### 2.3.
-Create GitHub OAuth App
+Create a GitHub OAuth App

 * Create a new GitHub OAuth App ([documentation](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)).

-* To run the system locally, the settings should be like this:
+* To run the application locally the settings should be like this (the authorization callback URL should be the same as the application `HOSTNAME`):

 ![OAuth](/docs/oauth.png)